yomguy/Linux-realtime-config/README.md

 ./cyclictest -t1 -p 80 -n -i 10000 -l 10000
 ```

-A good average score for RT capabilities is around 20.
+A good average score for RT capabilities is around 20 and the max not above 100.